-The reaction time covers the period in which the service provider has to start analysing and remedying an incident from the time of receipt of the incident report.
+The reaction time covers the period in which the service provider has to start analysing and remedying an incident after the relevant report has been received.
 The reaction time depends on the priority assigned to an incident and is to be agreed in the contract.